ietf-wg-httpapi/idempotency/draft-ietf-httpapi-idempotency-key-header.md

   Concurrent Request

   The request was retried before the original request completed.
-The resource server MUST respond with a resource conflict error.
+The resource server SHOULD respond with a resource conflict error.
 See Error Scenarios for details.

 ## Error Scenarios